magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-folder-tree.md

 The FolderTree [widget](https://glossary.magento.com/widget/) allows creating a dynamic hierarchical tree structure with folders.

-The main purpose of this widget is to represent a folders structure from the server, database or another resource.
+The main purpose of this widget is to represent a folder structure from the server, database or another resource and to allow the users to browse that structure.

-The dynamic hierarchical allows us to easily update the folders via [Ajax URL](#url) and shows different layers of folders with all with subfolders that can be collapsed and expanded.
+The dynamic hierarchical allows us to easily update the folders via [Ajax URL](#url) and show different levels of folders, with subfolders that can be collapsed and expanded.

-For example in the Wysiwyg editor, the FolderTree widget is used to represents the structure of media folders from the server and after clicking on one of the folder an admin is able to see media files from the selected folder.
+For example: in the Wysiwyg editor, the FolderTree widget is used to represents the structure of media folders on the server.
+After clicking on one of the folders, an admin is able to see media files within the folder.
-Also, an admin is able to add and remove folders.

 ![Example of Media Folder Tree]({{ site.baseurl }}/common/images/widget/folder-tree-widget-media-example.png)